How to Play Big 2

 Can I play Big 2 online with friends?

 Yes.
-Boba Big 2 creates online rooms with invite links, CPU fill seats, solo practice, one-tap rematches, chat, table reactions, and Taiwanese-style rules.
+Boba Champs Big 2 creates human-only online rooms with invite links, plus solo CPU practice, one-tap rematches, chat, table reactions, and Taiwanese-style rules.